 Ride a bike along via the small seaside village of La Boca and visit Playa Ancón.
 Here you can snorkel or simply enjoy your day.

-During the Revolution, Santa Clara played an important role, as Che’s rebel army derailed a train heading East.
+During the Cuban Revolution, Santa Clara played an important role, as Che’s rebel army derailed a train heading East.
 Two days later, Che’s army captured the city and Batista fled the Island.

 Make sure to visit the Parque Vidal.
 A large paved park that is almost the social epicenter of the city.
 Here you have locals hanging out during both day and night, where people are chatting, playing games, and dancing.
 The Casa de la Cultura has music every night of the week, and you will find locals and foreigners dancing around the front.